Lower bound for the T count via unitary stabilizer nullity: Applications

-As proved in the previous sections, for the task of lower bounding the T-count for a given unitary, the bound obtained by the unitary stabilizer nullity is always no less than the bound obtained by the state stabilizer nullity.
-In this section, we give an example where the unitary stabilizer nullity performs strictly better.
+As proved in the previous sections, for the task of lower bounding the $T$ count for a given unitary, the bound obtained by the unitary-stabilizer nullity is always no less than the bound obtained by the state-stabilizer nullity.
+In this section, we give an example where the unitary-stabilizer nullity performs strictly better.

-In Proposition 4.1 of \cite{beverland2020lower} it showed that for $n\geq 3$, the state stabilizer nullity of the $n$-bit controlled Z gate is $n$, i.e. $v_s(C^{n-1}Z\ket{+}^{\otimes n})=n$ .
-This implies the T-count for $C^{n-1}Z$ is at least $n$.
-One may wonder whether the unitary stabilizer nullity can improve this bounds.
-Unfortunately, since $C^{n-1}Z$ is diagonal, by Theorem \ref{theo:diag} we know its unitary stabilizer nullity is also $n$.
-To find examples to differentiate the state and unitary stabilizer nullity, we should focus on non-diagonal unitaries.
+In Proposition 4.1 of Ref.~\cite{beverland2020lower} it showed that for $n\geq 3$, the state-stabilizer nullity of the states related to the $n$-bit controlled $Z$ gate is $n$, i.e. $v_s(C^{n-1}Z\ket{+}^{\otimes n})=n$ .
+This implies the $T$ count for $C^{n-1}Z$ is at least $n$.
+One may wonder whether the unitary-stabilizer nullity can improve \diff{these} bounds.
+Unfortunately, since $C^{n-1}Z$ is diagonal, by Theorem \ref{theo:diag} we know its unitary-stabilizer nullity is also $n$.
+To find examples to differentiate the state- and unitary-stabilizer nullity, we should focus on nondiagonal unitaries.

-In the following, we give a family of $n$-qubit unitary which has unitary stabilizer nullity $2n$.
-This implies constructing such a unitary needs at least $2n$ T gates by Theorem \ref{thm:lbt}.
-This unitary, or its corresponding quantum circuit, consists an $n$-qubit controlled Z gate, a layer of Hadamard gate, and an $n$-qubit controlled Z gate. \begin{theorem} For $n\geq 3$,
+In the following, we give a family of $n$-qubit unitary, which has unitary-stabilizer nullity $2n$.
+This implies constructing such a unitary needs at least $2n$ $T$ gates by Theorem \ref{thm:lbt}.
+This unitary, or its corresponding quantum circuit, consists \diff{of} an $n$-qubit controlled $Z$ gate, a layer of Hadamard gate, and an $n$-qubit controlled $Z$ gate. \begin{theorem} For $n\geq 3$,